 Paltrow’s version of ski crash ‘consistent with laws of physics’, US court told

-Jurors were given a short physics lesson in court on Tuesday by biochemical engineer Dr Irving Scher.

-Gwyenth Paltrow’s version of events in her 2016 ski crash is “consistent with the laws of physics”, a US court has heard.
+Gwyenth Paltrow’s version of events in her 2016 ski crash is “consistent with the laws of physics”, a US court heard on Tuesday as her lawyers showed jurors two animated reconstructions of the accident.

 Biochemical engineer Dr Irving Scher disputed evidence from previous witnesses, claiming their analysis had been miscalculated and he could not get other scenarios “to work”.